kwalczak80/Speedy-cars/README.md

 - Car - this field is automatically populated and cannot be modified(read-only)
 - Name - this field is automatically populated.
 The user name is pulled from the database and cannot be modified(read-only)
 - Email - this field is automatically populated if the user provided an email address during registration.
 If not, the user can enter their email address at this stage.
-This is a required field to complete the booking process.
+This is a required field to complete the test drive booking process.
 - Phone - the user must enter their phone number in order to complete the booking process.
 This is also a required field.
 - Date - the user must select the date when they want to book a test drive.
 By default, this field always shows the current date.
 Important - if the user selects a date that is in the past, the booking process will be cancelled and an appropriate error message will be displayed on the screen(please read about the message system below).
+- Message - the user can provide additional information if they want.
+This field is optional and does not affect the test drive booking process if left blank.

+Once all required fields are populated the user can click on the **Submit** button to book a test drive.
+An appropriate message will be displayed on the screen to confirm that the test drive was booked successfully.

 ![Book test drive modal](docs/images/existing-features/book-test-drive/book-test-drive-modal.JPG)

-Important - the user cannot book a test drive twice in the same car, as the booking process will be canceled and an appropriate message will be displayed on the screen(please read about the messages system below).
+Important - the user cannot book a test drive twice in the same car, as the booking process will be canceled and an appropriate message will be displayed on the screen(please read about the message system below).

 ### Search page

 The search page consists of two sections:

 - The search form where the user can enter or select their search criteria
-- Pictures of cars recently added for sale(three recently added cars will be displayed).
-This section will not be visible once the user clicks on the **Search** button.
+- Pictures of cars recently added for sale(only the three recently added cars will be displayed).
+This section will no longer be visible once the user clicks on the **Search** button.

 The search form allows the user to find a car according to the criteria entered or selected by the user.
 The user can use the following search options: